patrickangeles/varstream/README.md

 # varstream
 > Streaming VAR with Flink SQL

 Demonstrating the power of Flink SQL for stream processing of market data.
+The SQL scripts in this project make use of custom UDFs.
+See below for instructions on how to build.

-## Build
+## Build UDFs

 ```sh
 git clone https://github.com/patrickangeles/varstream